answebdev/next-sanity2/README.md

   }, []);
   ```

-The fetched data is then mapped through and displayed as cards on the frontend (`index.js`).
+The fetched data is then mapped through and displayed individually as cards on the frontend (`index.js`).
 ```javascript
 {
   posts